ceramicnetwork/docs/docs/run/index.md

 ---

 > When running a node it is best to start by connecting to the [Clay testnet](https://developers.ceramic.network/learn/networks/#clay-testnet).
-When you are ready to move to mainnet, reach out to the 3Box Labs team on Discord: [https://discord.gg/tsQXsG8Sde](https://discord.gg/tsQXsG8Sde).
+When you are ready to move to mainnet, follow the steps here to authenticate to [access mainnet](https://composedb.js.org/docs/0.4.x/guides/composedb-server/access-mainnet).

 ### [**Run Ceramic in development →**](../build/cli/installation.md)